 The invoice is the document that is sent from the seller or the business to the buyer or client.
 Invoices are a great way to track your earnings, business, and expenses.
 This includes a complete breakdown of the sales from the purchase of the goods.
 An invoice may be sent after the purchase goods are received by the client or customer.
 It serves as an agreement.
 The invoice can be paid before or after the invoice date is issued.
 Invoices are also commonly called as

 a) bills, b) statements, or c) sales invoices.

 Invoices are important and will have to be issued as part of the sale.
 Businesses vested in the sale of products and services will be required to issue an invoice.
 The Invoicing software offers the efficiency and flexibility to record the transactions including the information that is legally binding in the purchase and the payment of merchandise.

 The Invoices and purchase orders are legal documents.
-That remain an important part of regular business transactions.
+That remains an important part of regular business transactions.
 The transactions between the business and a supplier should be governed by the purchase order.
 When the sale of merchandise is initiated between the business and the customers.
-An invoice is issued before and after the products is delivered.
-Invoices include the date, VAT, subtotal, total and the description of goods.
+An invoice is issued before and after the products are delivered.
+Invoices include the date, VAT, subtotal, total, and the description of goods.
 The customers can make payment before the goods are delivered or it can be settled after the products are delivered.

 As a result businesses must determine the importance of these documents and ensure all the details are accurately recorded.
 So as to make the best of daily transactions and sales.